autotestUser001/fluxTest/README.md

 1. Download and install NodeJS into your operating system, using this link: https://nodejs.org/

-2. Install cypress using the instruction from Cypress - https://docs.cypress.io/guides/getting-started/installing-cypress.html
+2. Install cypress using the instructions from Cypress - https://docs.cypress.io/guides/getting-started/installing-cypress.html

 3. The URL for browsing the code on GitHUB is https://github.com/autotestUser001/fluxTest